 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

 With more than 150 Arsenal shirts ranging from the 80s to the present day – their selection is huge.
-They include the home shirt worn from 1996 to 1998, when the club completed a Premier League and FA Cup double in Arsene Wenger’s first full season in charge.
+They include the home shirt worn from 1996 to 1998 (above right), when the club completed a Premier League and FA Cup double in Arsene Wenger’s first full season in charge.

 Despite being 12 points behind Manchester United at the end of February Arsenal won nine successive matches and clinched the title with a 4-0 defeat of Everton on 3 May 1998, a performance crowned with a glorious goal from Tony Adams who strode forward from the back to volley in a team passing move for the final goal.
 Rather remarkably in the 14 games that took Arsenal to the title they won 11, drew 1 and only conceded 2 goals.

-There is also the 2011-12 125th Anniversary Away shirt (above) worn when club legend Thierry Henry returned to the club in the January transfer window on a two-month loan deal.
+There is also the 2011-12 125th Anniversary Away shirt (above left) worn when club legend Thierry Henry returned to the club in the January transfer window on a two-month loan deal.

 The season ended trophyless for Arsenal though, they finished third in the League, a full 19 points behind the top two and only a point ahead of Tottenham.

 They were elimated from all three cup competitions by the quarter-final stage, the only success they had was skipper Robin Van Persie scoring 30 goals to take home the Premier League Golden Boot award.